Cryvex-Dev/simple-portfolio/README.md

 - Static site — no build step required.
 - Edit files under the `assets/` folder to update styles, scripts, or images.

-If you want, I can add a `.gitignore` and a short contribution section next.